 Retaliation: The act of punishing job applicants or employees for asserting their rights to be free from employment discrimination, including harassment.
 It is unlawful to retaliate for filing or being a witness to a complaint; reporting discrimination or harassment to a supervisor or manager; and/or resisting sexual advances or intervening to protect others.
 Participating in a complaint process is protected from retaliation under all circumstances.
-Retaliation can include demotions, verbal and/or physical abuse, threats, and creating a work environment that places undue stress on an employee, such as schedule changes or denying personnel assistance or job-related equipment [6].
+Retaliation can include loss of employment, demotions, economic abuse, verbal and/or physical abuse, threats, and creating a work environment that places undue stress on an employee, such as schedule changes or denying personnel assistance or job-related equipment [6].